Thairo Estrada Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

+- The 7.1 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies' 5.67 team ERA ranks last among all MLB pitching staffs.
+- The Rockies have the last-ranked team ERA among all league pitching staffs (5.70).

-- Rockies pitchers combine to give up the second-most home runs in baseball (202 total, 1.5 per game).
+- Rockies pitchers combine to allow 206 total home runs at a rate of 1.5 per game (second-most in baseball).

-- His last time out came on Sunday against the Toronto Blue Jays, when the lefty tossed six innings, surrendering five earned runs while allowing nine hits.
+- The right-hander's last time out was on Sunday against the Toronto Blue Jays, when he went four innings, surrendering two earned runs while allowing four hits.

-- The 32-year-old has an ERA of 4.33, with 4.7 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .305 batting average against him.
+- The 35-year-old has amassed an ERA of 5.98, with 6.5 strikeouts per nine innings, in 15 games this season.
+Opponents are batting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.